 for piano and stereophonic brass band — 1985

 Formally the piece is equally simple, and makes very strict use of my own version of serial technique.
 There are four fast sections, alternating with three slow sections at half the tempo of the fast sections.
 Broadly, the final section is a retrograde inversion of the first, but compressed in time and with the piano and band swapping roles; the inner two fast sections have a similar relationship (repeated notes in the piano become flutter-tongue in the brass).
 What happens in the three slow sections is less transparent, but again there are strict processes at work.
-It lasts between ten and twelve minutes depending on how fast the players dare take it — my MIDI recording (below) lasts eleven minutes.
+It lasts between ten and twelve minutes depending on how fast the players dare take it — my MIDI recording (below — new, shiny mix!) lasts eleven minutes.

 The best performance this piece has had — mainly because the students had six months to rehearse it — was the première (see below), the recording of which was lost.
 The Visions of Paradise performance was somewhat ill-fated, as part of the band’s rehearsals in Yorkshire were cancelled due to snow, so the results were less than perfect (it was after this performance that Elgar Howarth urged me to ‘write some minims!’).